Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Spurious Correlation

 From the example above, we observe that the spurious correlation can generally be regarded as arising from group selection bias.
 This is because, from the training to test environments, there is a change in the distribution of groups formed by different kinds of birds and their corresponding backgrounds.
-Specifically, under group selection bias, there are two causes directly associated with the occurrence of spurious correlations, namely environmental change and content change (see Figure \ref{fig:Relationship Distribution Shift} for an illustration of the relationship among group selection bias, environmental change, and content change).
-In Sections \ref{subsec:Env change} and \ref{subsec:Content change}, environmental change and content change will be introduced, respectively.
+Specifically, under group selection bias (see Figure \ref{fig:Relationship Distribution Shift}), there are two causes directly associated with the occurrence of spurious correlations, namely, environmental change and content change.
+In Sections \ref{sec:environmental-change} and \ref{subsec:Content change}, environmental change and content change will be introduced, respectively.
 We will discuss how environmental change and content change are closely connected to spurious correlations, and further demonstrate they are inherently and naturally connected to different aspects of AI safety, such as fairness, trustworthiness, and security.